 If the objective of a company is to generate cash, then a company may adopt this strategy.
-A company pursuing this strategy may be willing to give up some of its market shares to make cash.
+A company pursuing a profit strategy may be willing to give up some of its market shares to make cash.

 A company adopts such a strategy if, in the past, it has enjoyed rapid growth.
 By using this strategy, the company wants to take some rest before pushing for growth again.
 Or, we can say, a company moves cautiously for some time before pursuing growth.
 It is a temporary strategy.
 A company can use the rest period to make its production more efficient to exploit future opportunities.

 For example, Dell used the stability strategy after rapid growth in its e-retailing.
 Its operations spread to 95 countries, sales hit $2 billion, and the number of employees grew to about 6000.
 The company had to slow down to restructure its operations at such a time as it was not ready to handle such growth.